Countless Childhood Dreams Saved

 Future Political Dreams

-Alissa is very grateful for the care Ellie has received at University of Maryland Children’s Hospital.
-“Dr. Voigt gave us hope when many other doctors did not, and he was willing to fight as hard as we were to give Ellie a chance from her very first day of life.
+Alissa is very grateful for the care Ellie has received at University of Maryland Children’s Hospital, saying that the medical team "gave us hope when many other doctors did not.
 Our lives have been blessed immensely by having such wonderful doctors in our lives, which has made this very unexpected journey through chronic childhood illness a much more bearable path to walk.”

 Ellie is now doing really well.
 She is an outgoing girl who loves new adventures and vacations, as well as spending time with her family.
 Right now she wants to grow up and become a mayor of a city one day.